Travunioidea

 Taxonomic revision

-The of Travunioidea underwent major revision in 2018 based on ultraconserved element (UCE) phylogenomics.
+The classification of Travunioidea underwent major revision in 2018 based on ultraconserved element (UCE) phylogenomics.
 The Nippononychidae was synonymized with Paranonychidae, and the new family Cryptomastridae was erected to accommodate the Cryptomaster.
 The enigmatic genus Yuria (Japan) remains of uncertain phylogenetic position.

 Historical classification issues